I recently read Dr. Steve Sjuggerud’s investment newsletter where he stated:

 “It made me feel a bit like Tom Brady in the playoffs today...My arm strength and running speed might not be what they used to be.
 But I have strengths that are far more important: Experience.
 Cool under pressure.
 And maybe most important... perspective.”

-That clearly describes what over 25 years of working with CEOs and mid-market companies has given me — perspective.
+That clearly describes what over 25 years of working coaching CEOs and mid-market companies has given me — perspective.
 I’ve seen one truth proven over and over: Predictable outcomes can only follow clear decisions made with all available data to achieve chosen results.
 This simple act gives founders and CEOs the best possible outcome and allows leaders and teams to grow stronger (and mightier) than their actual team size.

 The rock-solid foundation for these chosen results is pre-determined clarity on business goals (specifically Annual Initiatives and Quarterly Priorities).
 The catalyst for determining those chosen results is often a business coach or CEO coach, and that’s one reason top CEOs are obsessed with coaching.